noatmc-archived/delta/README.md

 - ja : the dupermen base
 - bush : bush event bus (superior, use this shit)
 - perry : packetutils
+- catuquei : for testing on cc and 2b due to noat having very shit ping on every server known to existence
 -  restack : rotationmanager (not used lol)